 Do go on doing a lot of walking & keep up your love of nature, for that is the right way to understand art better & better.
 Painters understand nature and love her & teach us to see.

-Read more on seeking the eternal in Thoreau’s deeply reflective journal of his week spend drifting up the Concord River.
-On the harsh implications of the artistic life I recommend John Steinbeck’s Working Days Journals of the Grapes of Wrath.
+Read more on seeking the eternal in Henri David Thoreau’s deeply reflective journal of his week spent drifting up the Concord River.
+On the harsh implications of the artistic life, I recommend John Steinbeck’s Working Days Journals of the Grapes of Wrath.